Bright

 Agree?
 Disagree?
 Leave a comment below, or on our Facebook page.
 If you’d like to see more of these streaming reviews, then strap in, I’m going to do more!

-One reply on “Bright”
+One response to “Bright”

 Yes.
 The movie was bad overall, but it was super enjoyable to watch.
 I hate to admit it, but I think Will Smith is just that good.Now, was he good enough to warrant the 90 mil price tag?
 Guess we’ll see.
 I think it was ranked #1 on IMDB for a while (still is), so people are at least watching it I guess.